medoidai/skrobot/README.md

   * False Positives
   * False Negatives

-* The evaluation results can be generated either for a specific provided threshold or for the best one found from threshold tuning
+* The evaluation results can be generated either for a specific provided threshold or for the best threshold found from threshold tuning (based on a specific provided metric)

 * The threshold used along with its related performance metrics and summary metrics from all CV splits as well as hold-out test set are returned as a result